LuisAlejandro/send-tweet-with-media/README.md

 ## 🖥 Workflow Usage

-Configure your workflow to use `LuisAlejandro/send-tweet-with-media@v0.1.1`, and provide the tweet you want to send as the `STATUS_TEXT` env variable.
+Configure your workflow to use `LuisAlejandro/send-tweet-with-media@0.1.1`, and provide the tweet you want to send as the `STATUS_TEXT` env variable.

 You can add up to 4 images as URLs in `STATUS_IMAGE_URL_1`, `STATUS_IMAGE_URL_2`, `STATUS_IMAGE_URL_3` and `STATUS_IMAGE_URL_4`
 env variables.
 The script will download and attach them to the tweet.
+You can omit all 4 variables and no image will be attached.

 Provide the authentication keys and tokens for your Twitter app as the `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET`,